 A true act of service will require thought, planning, time, effort, and energy.
 If done with a positive spirit, they are powerful communicators of love.

-3. Receiving gifts: To this person, nothing makes them feel special like receiving a well-thought-out gift.
+3. Receiving gifts: To this person, nothing makes them feel as special as receiving a well-thought-out gift.

 4. Quality time: Time well spent is the most important.